Elizabeth Hill (linguist): Career

 Often known as "Lisa", Hill worked in several language teaching jobs before entering University College London, where she gained a First-class degree in Russian in 1924 and a PhD in 1931.
 Her first university appointment came in 1936, when she succeeded A.F.Goody as university lecturer in Slavonic studies at Cambridge.

 According to her "Who's Who" entry, she was a "Ministry of Information Slavonic Specialist during [the] War of 1939-45" Hill trained military recruits in Russian.
 A fellow of Girton College, in 1948, she became the first Professor of Slavonic Studies at the University of Cambridge.
 She held this position until 1968.

 Personal life

 In 1984, Hill married Stojan Veljkovic, described by one source as a "Serbian aristocrat", but the marriage was dissolved in 1995, shortly before she died.
 Hill was noted for her 'capacity for long-standing friendships', especially with Doris Mudie, whom Hill first met in the late 1920s in London.
 In 1936, when Hill had gained her first lectureship, Mudie was reportedly 'penniless' and had suffered the first in a series of nervous breakdowns.
+Their friendship endured to the end of Mudie's life.
+Professor Hill is buried in the grounds of the church of St. Andrew & St. Mary, Grantchester.